learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 'wow: hi-2 bye kite.'
 ```

-**c)** The given list of strings has fields separated by the `:` character.
+**3)** The given list of strings has fields separated by the `:` character.
 Delete `:` and the last field if there is a digit character anywhere before the last field.

 ```ruby
 >>> items = ['42:cat', 'twelve:a2b', 'we:be:he:0:a:b:bother', 'fig-42:cherry:']